alulujasmine/lujia/index.md

 I am a graduate student majored in astrophysics.

-I plan to share some of my feelings and experience during my research and some popular science articles by myself here.
+I plan to share some of my feelings and experience during my research and some popular science articles and scientific fiction stories by myself here.

 ## Research Experience